DvdChe/cheat/README.md

   #If mysql.md exists, it will display its content :
   cheat mysql

-  #To bypass your local markdown and check directly on cheat.sh, just add the -b or --b option :
+  #To bypass your local markdown and check directly on cheat.sh, just add the -b or --bypass option :
   cheat -b mysql

 ```